Code-Institute-Submissions/projectone/README.md

 # Stream One Project - sea&stone

 sea&stone is a fictional seafood restaurant based in West Cork.
+The website is a simple site for the restaurant with every detail one would want when choosing where to eat.

-## Starting the project:
+## UX

-I started with the idea of making a website for a fictional cafe or restaurant.
-After lots of back and forth, I settled on a simple, clean black and white design with some hints of blue.
-The layout is simple and easy to follow.
+For this site, I wanted the layout to be very clean and simple so I went for a simple colour scheme and a minimal layout.
+When I visit a restaurant or shop website, I am often frustrated trying to find where their open hours might be located or where I'd find their menu so I wanted the site to be straightforward and simple to follow.

+When a user visits the site for the first time, they are met with 3 simple images that already convey an idea of the type of food they can find at this restaurant, ie seafood.
+Below this, theres also a quick blurb about the restaurant to give the user a further idea of what its about.

+The navbar then allows the user to follow a simple path to get what they need, be it menus, contact details, location etc.

+I drew up some brief ideas with pen and paper of how I wanted the site to look and then I created simple wireframes in Photoshop which can be found in the mockup folder on Github.

-## Website Pages
+## Features

 - Homepage: